bcit-ci/CodeIgniter/user_guide_src/source/database/index.rst

 ##################

-CodeIgniter comes with a full-featured and very fast abstracted database class that supports both traditional structures and Active Record patterns.
+CodeIgniter comes with a full-featured and very fast abstracted database class that supports both traditional structures and Query Builder patterns.
 The database functions offer clear, simple syntax.

 .. toctree::